zdoom-docs/stable/zscript-doc-2-api.md

 ===

 The ZScript API is vast and has some holes which are hard to explain.
 Some parts are implemented in ways that don't make sense to user code, but are fine to the engine.
 Because of this, the API shall be documented in pseudo-ZScript which gives an idea of how it works for the modder rather than for the engine.

+Note to authors: Capitalization is normalized within this documentation to encourage consistent code, and does not follow ZScript's original capitalization exactly.
+Similarly, argument names in methods are sometimes renamed.
+Note well that *arguments with defaults MAY NOT be renamed* as they are part of the API.

 Type Symbols
 ============